Home » Africa » Mali Google Maps & Wiki

 Top of page

-Fast facts about Mali
+Fast Facts about Mali

 Are you traveling to Mali?
 When you are on the way to explore foreign countries in Africa, it is always good to be aware of the nature of that specific nation and the surroundings, in this case: interior Western Africa, southwest of Algeria, north of Guinea, Cote d’Ivoire, and Burkina Faso, west of Niger.